lhanson/dotfiles/README.md

 scripts on the runtimepath to configure things like mappings, plugins, and other settings more granularly than one gigantic `vimrc`.

+### git

+If installed on the system, shell completion is enabled as well as repository status in the prompt.

 ## Testing changes